-Board releases this RFP for multiple awards to qualified non-profit and/or faith-based community organizations as well as government entities to provide innovative programs to meet the needs of adults in the community as defined in this RFP.
+Board releases this RFP for potential multiple awards to qualified non-profit and/or faith-based community organizations as well as government entities to provide innovative programs to meet the needs of families and children in the community as defined in this RFP.
+Board seeks contractors/subgrantees who will develop, implement, and/or coordinate a variety of direct-service programs that will provide meaningful services to families and children that support self-sufficiency and safety.
+These programs must be designed to achieve specific, measurable deliverables and outcomes.
+The sections below provide insight on what proposals must illustrate.